 Delegation A.9 Payments from Municipal and Trust Funds [DRAFT] Category 01 Administration Delegator Council Function The CEO is authorised to make payments from the Municipal and Trust Funds.
 This includes the authority to sign cheques and permit EFT payments.
-Delegates CEO Conditions That an order be issued for the purchase of goods and services except in the case of small purchases from Petty Cash; That where feasible and practical, a price be negotiated in advance of purchase and recorded on the order form; That invoices, where practicable, be certified by the person who placed the order so as to indicate; That the purchase was under an authority delegated to that person That the goods and services were received in a satisfactory condition, or to a satisfactory standard, and the price and computations are correct; That the Chief Executive Officer continue to place a list of creditors before the Council on a monthly basis together with vouchers and invoices; For the recording in the minutes after payment for those accounts paid by the Chief Executive Officer under delegated authority.
-That at least two (2) signatories be required on all cheques or online authorisations; For those paid by the Chief Executive Officer under delegated authority either the CEO, Executive Manager of Financial Services, jointly with either the Manager of Executive Support Services or Accounts Payable Officer.
-Subdelegates Aquatic Centre Manager Environmental Health Officer Executive Manager Community Services Executive Manager Corporate Governance and Risk Executive Manager Financial Services Executive Manager of Works & Services Freebairn Recreation Centre Manager Manager Executive Support Services Plant Mechanic Technical Officer Town Mtce Supervisor / BMO Works Supervisor
+Delegates CEO Conditions That an order be issued for the purchase of goods and services except in the case of small purchases from Petty Cash; That where feasible and practical, a price be negotiated in advance of purchase and recorded on the order form; That invoices, where practicable, be certified by the person who placed the order so as to indicate; a.
+That the purchase was under an authority delegated to that person b.
+That the goods and services were received in a satisfactory condition, or to a satisfactory standard, and the price and computations are correct; That the Chief Executive Officer continue to place a list of creditors before the Council on a monthly basis together with vouchers and invoices; a.
+For the recording in the minutes after payment for those accounts paid by the Chief Executive Officer under delegated authority.
+That at least two (2) signatories be required on all cheques or online authorisations; For those paid by the Chief Executive Officer under delegated authority.
+That at least two (2) signatories be required on all cheques or online authorisations; For those paid by the Chief Executive Officer under delegated authority.
+Subdelegates Aquatic Centre Manager Environmental Health Officer Executive Manager Community Services Executive Manager Corporate Governance and Risk Executive Manager Financial Services Executive Manager of Works & Services Executive Manager of Works & Services Freebairn Recreation Centre Manager Manager Executive Support Services Plant Mechanic Technical Officer Town Mtce Supervisor / BMO Works Supervisor

-Subdelegate conditions

-The authority to issue Municipal Fund purchase orders only.
+Subdelegate conditions The authority to issue Municipal Fund purchase orders only.
 As follows;

 Executive Manager of Financial Services (including trust) \$50,000

 Executive Manager of Works \$50,000

 Executive Manager of Corporate Governance & Risk \$50,000

 Executive Manager of Community Services \$50,000

 Manager of Executive Support Services \$5,000

 Plant Mechanic \$5,000

 Freebairn Recreation Centre Manager \$5,000

 Aquatic Centre Manager \$5,000

 Works Supervisor \$5,000

 Technical Officer \$1,000

 Environmental Health Officer \$1,000

 Building Maintenance Officer \$1,000

 Orders for items of a capital nature, or major operational items such as fuel that have been dealt with at a Council level (e.g. tenders) may be signed /authorised by an Executive Manager in excess of the purchase orders limit.

-Statutory framework

-Local Government (Financial Management) Regulations 1996, Regulation 12
+Statutory framework Local Government (Financial Management) Regulations1996, Regulation 12